OpenUSOS/OpenUSOS-server/README.md

 ## Authors: Oskar Kuliński, Filip Ciebiera, Wieńczysław Włodyga
 This is the code for the server used by the OpenUSOS app: https://github.com/OpenUSOS/OpenUSOS

+Heavily based on https://github.com/MUCI/usosapi-python.
+Thanks to the USOS team for allowing us to use this library.

 ## How to use
 To use, run $python app.py